-Antique furniture have become a thing many persons are in love with.
-From old looking rocking chairs made from oak wood, to dining tables and even dressers.
-Old is gold and this is evident from the hefty prices the units are sold at.
-But the high prices are not for everyone especially those working on tight budgets and have active kids running around the house and pets with claws.
-There are some tips that you could put into practice for turning that new and inexpensive piece of unfinished furniture into a vintage antique that everyone who visits and lays their eyes on will be envious.
+Antique furniture is becoming an increasing popular decor trend with renters and homeowners.
+From old looking oak rocking chairs, to dining tables and even dressers.
+Old is gold and this is evident from the hefty prices that antique pieces are sold at in stores.
+But the high prices are not for everyone especially those working to tight budgets, have active kids running around the house and pets with claws.
+So here are some tips that you could put into practice for turning that inexpensive piece of furniture into a vintage antique that looks authentic, expensive and be the envy of all your friends!

-You should note that any weathered gray stain could work.
 We began by stating that DIY projects are experimental and mostly trial and error.
 As such, even when you choose this method, you will be guided by the result you get.
-Do you like what you see or not.
+Do you like what you see or not?
 Why the difference in results you might ask?
-Well, every wood is different and varies in color intensity, texture and hardness which affect the look after staining and the way in which the wood soaks up the stain.
+Well, every wood is different and varies in color intensity, texture and hardness which affects the way in which the wood soaks up the stain, and ultimately the final result.

-This is yet another weathering method.
-It is similar to using wood stain only with better results.
-You will end up with something similar to a rustic wood barn and the best bit is all you need to do is use a glaze.
+This another weathering method.
+It is similar to using wood stain and some argue the results are better.
+You will end up with something similar to a rustic barn wood and the best bit is all you need to do is use a glaze!
 To achieve this look, the first step is to create a perfect glaze that will work its magic when wiped over new wood.

-For this, you can mix up Van Dyke glaze and Pitch Black glaze in the ration 2:1 respectively.
+For this, you can mix up General Finishes Van Dyke Brown glaze and Pitch Black glaze in the ratio 2:1 respectively.
 Mix the two glazes to get a consistent dark chocolate mixture.
-You can adjust the color you get by adding more of either of the two ingredients.
+You can adjust the color by adding more of either of the two ingredients.

 Apply the glaze over the wood using a flat painting brush.
-The glaze applied will immensely accentuate the grain of the wood giving you the antique look you so long for.
+The glaze applied will immensely accentuate the grain of the wood, giving that authentic antique look.
+The Purdy Flat painting brush with medium stiff bristles is perfect for glazing projects.

 This is a slightly longer process that will need your dedication and time.
 It however still allows you the flexibility of dictating the end result of the wood.
 This method has 5 steps to it.

-Be sure not to get over enthusiastic while sanding the wood and finish the wood grain as there is another sanding process and you will need some parts still raised for great antiqued results.
+Be sure not to get over enthusiastic while sanding the wood as there is another sanding process later on and you will need some parts still raised for great antiqued results.

 Step Three: Sanding

-In this step, make use of a paint stripping sandpaper preferably 80 grit.
-When you are sanding only sand just enough for the wood to show on the high surfaces of the wood but still have sufficient amounts of the white paint left behind.
+In this step, use a paint stripping sandpaper preferably 80 grit.
+When you are sanding, only sand just enough for the wood to show on the high surfaces but still have sufficient amounts of the white paint left behind.
 You cannot go wrong on this step since there is, after all, no wrong or right way to go about it.
 If you will want more white on the wood ease back on the sanding process.
-If you will want more brown to shine through then, by all means, do a lot of sanding.
+If you will want more brown to shine through then, sand down to your desired look.

 Step Four: Staining